 It is crucial to pay close attention to the open season dates for the species you plan to hunt.
 You’ll also want to note the dates based on your preferred take method (gun, bow, or muzzleloader) and hunting zones, then follow them based on Pennsylvania’s hunting regulations.

-With that, here’s an overview of the PA seasons and bag limits!
+With that, here’s an overview of the PA seasons and bag limits for hunts!
 Note that Pennsylvania does not allow hunting on Sundays for most species, except where a specific Sunday is noted as an open hunting date.

 In addition to the dates below, deer hunting is allowed on military bases on established days.